 Accounting for Income Taxes - Accounting for income taxes requires significant estimates and judgments on the part of management.
 Such estimates and judgments include, but are not limited to, the effective tax rate anticipated to apply to tax differences that are expected to reverse in the future, the sufficiency of taxable income in future periods to realize the benefits of net deferred tax assets and net operating losses currently recorded and the likelihood that tax positions taken in tax returns will be sustained on audit.
 We account for income taxes in accordance with FASB ASC 740 "Income Taxes."
 As required by FASB ASC 740, we record deferred tax assets or liabilities based on differences between financial reporting and tax basis of assets and liabilities using currently enacted rates that will be in effect when the differences are expected to reverse.
 FASB ASC 740 also requires that deferred tax assets be reduced by a valuation allowance if it is more likely than not that some portion or all of the deferred tax asset will not be realized.
-As of December 28, 2013, cumulative valuation allowances in the amount of \$32.1 million were recorded in connection with the net deferred income tax assets.
-As required by FASB ASC 740, we have performed a comprehensive review of our portfolio of uncertain tax positions in accordance with recognition standards established by the guidance.
-Pursuant to FASB ASC 740, an uncertain tax position represents our expected treatment of a tax position taken in a filed tax return, or planned to be taken in a future tax return, that has not been reflected in measuring income tax expense for financial reporting purposes.
-As of December 28, 2013, we have no recorded liability for unrecognized tax benefits.
+As of January 3, 2015, cumulative valuation allowances in the amount of \$32.1 million were recorded in connection with domestic net deferred income tax assets.